What Does Child Anxiety Look Like?

 This is at the centre of a type of talking therapy clinical psychologists use, called ‘Cognitive Behavioural Therapy’ (CBT).

 CBT is a psychological approach which helps children, young people and adults overcome issues including anxiety and low mood.
+We will come back to that later.

 TAKE THE QUIZ!